Lindzsy/curriculum/phase1/notes-project.md

 Same as the previous version, but instead of running it with `$ ruby bin/notes`, you run it with `$ notes`, and it works from anywhere on your computer.
+As far as testing, you can run it directly, without Ruby.

 ```
 $ notes